1) Students will be able to evaluate a resource using a variety of criteria to determine whether it meets their information need.

 How do you know if it's a good source?
 You ask questions about it, and look at it with a critical eye.
 Is it a website?
 Is it a news article?
 Is it by an "authority" on the topic?
 Are they trying to sell you something?
 Is the information presented as fact or opinion?
 All these are questions that, when answered, will help you evaluate the statements made within your sources.

-To move through the module, click the tabs on the left or use the arrow buttons.
-Once you complete all the sections, there is a review quiz you must take in order to get class credit.
+To move through the module, click the tabs on the left or use the arrow buttons at the bottom of each page.